ericamourao/researchsoftware/README.md

-Factors of Adoption of Research Software
+Factors of success that determine the adoption of research software
 =================

 Copyright (c) 2022 Universidade Federal Fluminense (UFF).